-This article is an excerpt from Ruth Brown’s book Cyanotypes on Fabric.
-Here Ruth explains how to prepare the fabric for printing.
+An excerpt from Ruth Brown’s book Cyanotypes on Fabric where Ruth explains how to prepare the fabric for printing.

 This is a very simple process which has been used for over 150 years but, to ensure that you and the environment are kept safe, please handle the chemicals carefully and read the health and safety advice in Appendix I before you begin.
 Use sensible precautions but don’t become so paranoid that you can’t enjoy a wonderful process.